Pharmacy Residency

 Overview of Pharmacy Residency Programs

-LECOM Medical Center (LMC), the LECOM Institute for Successful Living (LISL) and the LECOM School of Pharmacy offer a Post-Graduate Year One (PGY1) Residency and a PGY1 Pharmacy Residency with a focus in ambulatory care.
-Both PGY1 residencies are 12-month programs.
-The PGY1 Pharmacy Residency is accredited by the American Society of Health-Systems Pharmacists (ASHP), and the PGY1 Ambulatory Care Pharmacy Residency is a candidate for accreditation.
+LECOM Medical Center (LMC), the LECOM Institute for Successful Living (LISL) and the LECOM School of Pharmacy offer two Post Graduate Year One (PGY1) Residency Programs.
+The LMC/LECOM PGY1 incorporates more inpatient, emergency, and critical access experiences, while the LISL/LECOM PGY1 residency incorporates more ambulatory and long-term care experiences.
+Both PGY1 residencies are 52-week programs.
 The residency programs provide substantial teaching opportunities through the LECOM School of Pharmacy, including delivery of didactic lectures and involvement in active learning and clinical skills assessments.
 Additionally, residents have the opportunity to work with other health care professionals in a multidisciplinary environment within the LECOM Health system, including LECOM Medical Center, Corry Memorial Hospital, the LECOM Senior Living Centers, and the LECOM Institute for Successful Living.

 Residency Programs